-It is the same with fast growing groundcovers such Delospermas, Oscularias, some Senecio (particularly Barbetonicus and Serpens varieties) and some Sedums.
+It is the same with fast growing groundcovers such Delosperma, Oscularia, some Senecio (particularly Barbetonicus and Serpens varieties) and some Sedum.

 Which Succulents Are The Most Suitable For Pots?

 The best succulents for pots are, what I like to refer to as, the super hardy varieties.
-This would include many Graptopetalums such as the Paraguayense, Sedeverias (Maialen), many Sedums (Rubrotinctum ‘Jelly Beans’), Crassulas (usually the Ovata varieties), many Graptosedums or Graptoveria.
+This would include many Graptopetalum such as the Paraguayense, Sedeveria (Maialen), many Sedum (Rubrotinctum ‘Jelly Beans’), Crassula (usually the Ovata varieties), many Graptosedum or Graptoveria.

 What Happens With Succulents Grown In Pots?

 How well a succulent grows in a pot will depend on a variety of factors.
 The size of the pot, the potting mix, the climate, position and, of course, the type of succulent.
 If a succulent stays in the same pot for a long time (years) and the pot is quite small, it is likely to get stressed and grow very compact & slow, not reproducing much.
 With some plants (the above) this will be fine but with others they may become too stressed and shed the majority of their leaves or die off completely.